Build5Nines/exam-assessments/README.md

 ## FAQ

-### How do I use this self assessment tool?

-Need help using the self assessment tool?
-Go check out Chris Pietschmann's blog post, "", that describes how to use the Self Assessment tool.

 ### Who created these self assessments?

 This model of how to perform an Exam Self Assessment gew out of a concept that [Dan Patrick](https://twitter.com/deltadan) practices and recommends to use when studying for certification exams.
 [Chris Pietschmann](https://pietschsoft.com) collaborated with Dan to put together these Self Assessments so other have an easy to use tool for better exam study preparation!